camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 Starting at the scope where the error was thrown, the error code is matched against the attached error boundary events and error event sub processes at that level.
 An error is caught by the first event in the scope hierarchy that matches the error code.
-At each scope, the error is propagated to the parent scope if it is not yet caught.
+At each scope, the error is either caught, or it is propagated to the parent scope.
 In case the process instance is created via call activity, the error can also be caught in the calling parent process instance.

 Error boundary events and error event subprocesses must be interrupting.